burlacenko/burlacenko.github.io/BankApp/bank_client/README.md

 To try a live version of the new app version, click <a href="https://burlacenko.github.io/BankApp/bank_client/build/index.html">here</a>.
 To try a live version of the old standalone version, click <a href="https://burlacenko.github.io/Bank/index.html">here</a>.
 To try it locally, fork and clone the project and then open <strong>index.html</strong> in the browser.
+Learn more on how to deploy your app and run it directly as a github page: https://www.c-sharpcorner.com/article/how-to-deploy-react-application-on-github-pages/

 ## Roadmap of future improvements
 - [ ] splash/intro screen